 Learning Impacts: Providing school committees with funds to hire an extra teacher on a short-term contract had a positive effect on learning.
 Test scores of students in ETP schools were on average 0.22 standard deviations higher than those of students in comparison schools.
 However, not all students benefitted equally.
 The program impact varied a lot with the details of how it was implemented.
 In particular:

-- The impact was much larger for students assigned to the ETP contract teacher (0.29 standard deviation gain) than for students assigned to the civil-service teachers (0.09 standard deviation).
+- The impact was significant for students assigned to the ETP contract teacher (0.29 standard deviation gain) while that on students assigned to the civil-service teachers was not.

 - There was relatively rapid fade-out of these learning gains in the year after the program ended, except for the gains in tracking schools and the gains in SBM schools.